 - Must be able and willing to work in a partner country outside of their own for at least one month of the fellowship

-- Must have strong social media presence or be willing to actively engage in social media as part of the fellowship
+- Must have a strong social media presence or be willing to actively engage in social media as part of the fellowship

 Journalists who are survivors of human trafficking, women and from marginalised castes are encouraged to apply.